- Graduate Degrees

 - Graduate Foundations

 - United Nations Studies

 Conflict resolution professionals work in a range of fields, including business, law, education, healthcare, and government.
 They act as arbitrators, mediators, facilitators, ombudsmen, and counselors.
 They must understand the root causes and dynamics of conflict and how to resolve disputes through reasoned negotiation.

-Columbia’s master’s program in Negotiation and Conflict Resolution that can be completed on a part- or full-time basis, combines theory and applied training to prepare students to develop practical models for negotiating and resolving disputes among parties with differing objectives and desires.
+Columbia’s master’s program in Negotiation and Conflict Resolution, which can be completed on a part-time or full-time basis, combines theory and applied training to prepare students to develop practical models for negotiating and resolving disputes among parties with differing objectives and desires.
 This graduate program is part of a rich history of conflict resolution at Columbia University.

 The graduate program’s training philosophy is grounded in a commitment to interactive, dialogue-based methods of managing and resolving conflict.
 The focus is on building common ground, establishing dialogue, applying practical skills, ensuring representation and recognition, and forging relationships.

 The program trains students to: